 Waterfall is considered to be the faster method of installing carpet on stairs and uses only one strip of carpeting.

-After cutting a strip of carpet the width of the stairs, you start at the bottom and work upward.
-If you know what a stair runner is, it's much like this--a continuous strip of carpet.
+After cutting a strip of the carpet the width of the stairs, you start at the bottom and work upward.
+If you know what a stair runner is, it's much like this—a continuous strip of carpet.
 You can only use this method if your stairs have no nosing (a section of the tread that protrudes beyond the riser).

 Cap-and-band is also called wrapped nose.
-Each stair receives two separate sections of carpet: one for the tread, another for the riser.
+Each stair receives two separate sections of the carpet: one for the tread, another for the riser.

 Carpet is responsible for more stair-falls (usually going down) than uncarpeted stairs.

-Eased Stair Treads
+Stair Treads Are Eased